Guide to the Sacvan Bercovitch papers, 1940-2011

-Collection contains research notes, manuscripts on paper and floppy diskettes, and some correspondence relating to the serial Cambridge History of American Literature, of which Bercovitch is general editor.
-Research notes chiefly relate to Bercovitch's work on colonial American literature and religion, particularly on the Puritans in New England.
+Collection contains research notes, manuscripts on paper and floppy diskettes, and correspondence relating to the serial Cambridge History of American Literature, of which Bercovitch is general editor.
+Research notes chiefly relate to Bercovitch's work on colonial American literature and religion, particularly on the Puritans in New England, and American humor.
 Also includes drafts with corrections of A Cultural Model of Literary Studies, and Literary Context, both by Bercovitch.
 Another set of files consists of writings by others, curriculum vitae, and more correspondence pertaining to the Cambridge serial.
 Some correspondence and articles date from the 1940s and 1950s and were written by Bryna Bercovitch in Yiddish; English translations included.
+There are also some research materials and correspondence concerning Yiddish literature.
 Part of the Jay B. Hubbell Center for Literary Historiography.

 - Bercovitch, Sacvan